lamnhan066/language_helper/README.md

 - No matter how many `LanguageBuilder` that you use, the plugin only rebuilds the outest (the root) widget of `LanguageBuilder`, so it significantly improves performance..
 And all `LanguageBuilder` widgets will be rebuilt at the same time.
 This setting can be changed with `forceRebuild` parameter in both `initial` for global setting and `LanguageBuilder` for local setting.

 - The `LanguageCodes` contains all the languages with additional information like name in English (englishName) and name in native language (nativeName).

+- The `@{param}` works in all cases (We should use this way to avoid issues when translating).
+The `@param` only work if the text ends with a white space, the end of a line, or the end of a new line.

+- The `addData` and `addDataOverrides` have `activate` parameter which automaticaly rebuild all needed `LanguageBuilder`, so notice that you may get the `setState` issue because of the rebuilding of the `LanguageBuilder` when it's still building.
+If the error occurs, you may need to set it to `false` and activate the new data yourself by using `reload` method.

 ## Contributions